About the Rebates

-Employers who qualify for the rebate still have to be in compliance with YWCHSB before they will receive their cheques.
-Issues that may delay receipt of rebates include:
+In other words, employers have to be in compliance with YWCHSB before they will receive their cheques.
+Compliance issues that may delay distribution of rebates include:

-• There are outstanding or unresolved OHS fines or orders
+There are outstanding or unresolved occupational health and safety (OHS) fines or orders

-• Or there is outstanding information (such as actual payroll info, outstanding audit requests)
+Or there is outstanding information (such as actual payroll information, outstanding audit requests)

 How are the rebates calculated?

-The payment will be 16 per cent of the total premiums assessed during that time period.
+The payment will be 7.9 percent of the total premiums assessed during that time period.